celia-brt/canva-reviews-analysis/README.md

 ## 👩‍💻 About This Project

-I'm Celia Breteau, a marketing insights professional transitioning into data analytics role.
-After 2 years analysing audience profiles and consumer behaviour across 6 industry sectors, I wanted to bring that business instinct into a more technical skillset.
+I'm Celia Breteau, a data analyst with 2 years of experience in audience analytics and consumer behaviour across 6 industry sectors.
+I combine business instinct with a technical skillset in Python, SQL, and AI clustering.

 This project was built because I genuinely wanted to understand what real users think of Canva — not just the headline rating, but the frustration behind it.
 Understanding customer needs has always been at the core of my work, and data is just a more precise way to do it.

+Based in Sydney.
+Open to Data Analyst and Business Intelligence roles in tech, media, and consumer insights.